briencj/drat/README.md

 The package is also available from CRAN: <https://cran.r-project.org/package=dae>.
 However, the CRAN version, currently 3.0-23, is not updated as frequently as the version here.

 ## `imageData` {#idata}
-*(last updated 15th July 2018)*
+*(last updated 7th February 2019)*

 The `imageData` package is a collection of R functions that aids in processing and plotting data from a Lemna-Tec Scananalyzer.
-It is described in imageData-manual.pdf, which also found in the `imageData\doc` directory where the package is installed.
+It is described in imageData-manual.pdf, which can be found using `vignette("Manual", package = "imageData")`.
 An overview can be obtained using `?imageData`.
 The functions can be applied selectively to longitudinal data in general.

-Windows binary: [imageData_0.1-53.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/imageData_0.1-53.zip);  Package source: [imageData_0.1-53.tar.gz](http://briencj.github.io/drat/src/contrib/imageData_0.1-53.tar.gz).
+Windows binary: [imageData_0.1-54.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/imageData_0.1-54.zip);  Package source: [imageData_0.1-54.tar.gz](http://briencj.github.io/drat/src/contrib/imageData_0.1-54.tar.gz).

 The package is also available from CRAN: <https://cran.r-project.org/package=imageData>.
 However, the CRAN version, currently 0.1-50, is not updated as frequently as the version here.